llPsychoFish/llPsychoFish/README.md

 - 👋 Hi, I’m @llPsychoFish
-- 👀 I’m interested in Coding
+- 👀 I’m interested in Coding and 2D art
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Game Dev with Godot
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me I'm on X, @ArnoldSamp37445 and Ig on real__lil_ass
+- 📫 How to reach me I'm on X, @ArnoldSamp37445, and Ig on real__lil_ass
-- 😄 Pronouns: he, him,his
+- 😄 Pronouns: he, him, his
-- ⚡ Fun fact: I like anime, manga, video games, music and...
+- ⚡ Fun fact: I like anime, manga, video games, music, and...

 <!---
 llPsychoFish/llPsychoFish is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.